mediapixelkr/Sujib/README.md

 - Download YouTube videos in various quality profiles.
 - Simple drag-and-drop interface for URLs.
 - Uses daily updated `yt-dlp` for robust downloading capabilities.
+- Get informations about downloaded videos
+- Download subtitles as external files or embed into MP4/MKV videos.
 - Built with PHP for server-side processing and jQuery for a dynamic user interface.
 - Local SQLite database for storing video information and download history.